johngmyers/platform/reporting/README.md

 time-series database.

-It also provides an annotation-based API for reporting health status so that load balancers can remove the instance from rotation.
+It also provides an annotation-based API for reporting health status into a Naigios-based monitoring service and so that load balancers can remove the instance from rotation.

 Collecting data
 ===============